 Introducing the Westfield Native Pollinator Garden!

 With the support of a Maryland Environmental Trust Clean Up & Green Up Grant and assistance from UME Baltimore City Master Gardeners, On October 6, 2018 WNIA established a native pollinator garden at 6009 Harford Road.
 Marzullo Funeral Chapel dedicated stewardship of its raised beds along Harford Road for the creation of a

 Westfield Community Garden.
 Neighbors pull out their green thumbs to prep the site and plant native flowers.
 WNIA has established a Garden Steward program, giving interested residents the opportunity to share in caring for the new pollinator garden.
-Contact Donnell Kelly (email@example.com) if you're interested in taking part.
+Contact WNIA (email@example.com) if you're interested in taking part.
 Westfield's Greening Crew looks forward to adding a third native pollinator bed to the garden this Spring!

 In October 2019 the Westfield Neighborhood Improvement Assoc. held its second TreeBaltimore tree giveaway - this time at Hamilton Elementary / Middle School.
 It was such a wonderful event, WNIA and HEMS are planning a Garden Day tree giveaway and plant swap for the community in the Spring of 2020.